DataDog/dd-trace-dotnet/docs/MIGRATING.md

 **What changed and why?**
 Some settings have changed their behavior, and there are some changes to reported tags
-- `DD_TRACE_HEADER_TAGS` [no longer replaces periods or spaces in names](https://github.com/DataDog/dd-trace-dotnet/pull/4599) .
+- `DD_TRACE_HEADER_TAGS` [no longer replaces periods or spaces in names](https://github.com/DataDog/dd-trace-dotnet/pull/4599).
+The new behavior is consistent with the behavior of other tracer languages.
+- `DD_TRACE_HEADER_TAGS` [now considers trailing `:` in entries as invalid, and splits key-value pairs on the last `:` in the entry](https://github.com/DataDog/dd-trace-dotnet/pull/5438).
 The new behavior is consistent with the behavior of other tracer languages.
 - The `language` tag is [now added to added to all spans](https://github.com/DataDog/dd-trace-dotnet/pull/4839) with the value `dotnet`.
 Previously, some spans were not tagged, but were subsequently tagged with the value `.NET`.
 This change removes the inconsistency
 - `DD_APPSEC_HTTP_BLOCKED_TEMPLATE_JSON` now refers to an absolute file path instead of providing the template content directly.
 This makes it easier to provide custom values.
 - `DD_APPSEC_HTTP_BLOCKED_TEMPLATE_HTML` now refers to an absolute file path instead of providing the template content directly.
 This makes it easier to provide custom values.